-Credit risk reporting takes place monthly with the aim to provide a detailed presentation of the credit risk existing at a certain reporting date and to report the same to the entire Managing Board.
-Relevant reports are prepared for VBW, its major units and their key areas of business.
+Credit risk reporting takes place monthly (truncated version) and quarterly (detailed version) with the aim to provide a detailed presentation of the credit risk existing at a certain reporting date and to report the same to the entire Managing Board.
+Relevant reports are prepared for VBW, for the key units, and for the key areas of business.
 The information is also included in the credit risk portions of the aggregate bank risk report.